cinthiasanchez/Crisis-Classification/tabuled_results.md

 # Results by Target Language and Domain

 We show the F1-score below.
+This score is the average of 5 executions.
 For each target, the best data representation is highlighted in bold and the best scenario is also in italic.

 ## English